Many first dates take place at a coffee shop, restaurant or movie theater. Mike Pede met his date on a football field.

 It was 1988, and University of Houston fans were led in cheering on the football team by Mike, whose alter ego was the costumed mascot, Shasta.
 Also on the field was Melanie Stinson, a member of the Buggy Beauties, a UH spirit organization composed of young women who serve as student ambassadors and ride on a golf cart retrofitted to resemble a giant Houston football helmet.

 The two would meet with the help of Melanie’s parents, Murray and Sharon Stinson, who Mike described as “huge fans of the athletic programs.”
-The UH alumni met Mike when he was interning with the Athletics Department’s Cougar Club, the department’s fundraising arm now known as Cougar Pride.
+The UH alumni met Pede when he was interning with the athletics department’s Cougar Club, the department’s fundraising arm now known as Cougar Pride.
 After getting to know them well, Mike said the Stinsons surprised him with a request.

 “They said, ‘You need to meet our daughter,’ so I did.”
 Melanie and Mike’s first date was on the road with the UH football team playing against Baylor University in Waco.